 LoD Corpse Explosion Necromancer Skills and Runes

 On this page, we explain how to choose and use your skills when playing LoD Corpse Explosion Necromancer in Diablo 3.
-Updated for patch 2.6.10 and Season 22.
+Updated for Patch 2.7.6 and Season 29.

 This build thrives in density and works best when you hunt down elites and organize fights around them, clumping up as many enemies around them as you possibly can before executing your burst.
 Your first task on any given rift level is to scout around with Blood Rush, gathering monster aggro as you go, and finding priority targets — elites and champions — to start an actual fight with.
-Once you do, start your Poison stacking rotation for the Nayr's Black Death buff — starting out with Bone Armor, cursing the enemy with a swing of Grim Scythe, and finally using Siphon Blood just as the Physical rotation of Convention of Elements is about to run out to trigger the effects of the worn Mantle of Channeling.
+Once you do, commence your Poison stacking rotation for the Nayr's Black Death buff — starting out with Bone Spear to aggro nearby monsters, then Bone Armor for damage reduction and procs, and cursing the enemy with a swing of Grim Scythe.
 At the start of the Poison rotation, activate Land of the Dead and demolish everything around you with Corpse Explosion.
-You can finish off any stragglers using any remaining nearby Corpses and the empowered post-LotD Corpse Explosions due to The Johnstone effect.
-After that, scout around some more, rinse and repeat.
+End your spam just as Land of the Dead is about to expire so you do not waste The Johnstone stacks on non-empowered explosions; save them up for your next LotD burst cycle.

 Skills and Runes